 Emphasis on observation with accurate, proportional representation of three-dimensional objects on a two-dimensional plane, interpretive drawing, and the exploration of drawing techniques and media.
-Meets General Education Distribution Area IV.A.
+Four hours of lecture/studio and 2.5 hours of studio/lab Meets General Education Distribution Area IV.A.